apache/parquet-format/LogicalTypes.md

 ### FIXED_SIZE_LIST

 The `FIXED_SIZE_LIST` annotation represents a fixed-size list of elements of a primitive data type.
-It must annotate a `binary` primitive type.
+It must annotate a `FIXED_LEN_BYTE_ARRAY` primitive type.

-The `binary` data is interpreted as a sequence of elements of the same primitive data type.
+The `FIXED_LEN_BYTE_ARRAY` data is interpreted as a fixed size sequence of elements of the same primitive data type.

 The sort order used for `FIXED_SIZE_LIST` is undefined.

+### VARIABLE_SIZE_LIST

+The `VARIABLE_SIZE_LIST` annotation represents a variable-size list of elements of a primitive data type.
+It must annotate a `BYTE_ARRAY` primitive type.

+The `BYTE_ARRAY` data is interpreted as a variable size sequence of elements of the same primitive data type.

 ## Temporal Types